dsilabs/zoom/README.md

 ### Installing Zoom
 Open up a terminal window and follow along with the following steps.
 The dollar sign $ in the following examples is the command prompt.

+Zoom is a Python 3 framework so you'll need to have Python 3 installed to run it.
+We recommend the latest version which you can from [python.org](https://www.python.org/downloads/).

 Zoom is currently available only on GitHub.
 The best way to get Zoom is to clone it from here.
 To do this you'll need git installed on